Netcentric/accesscontroltool/docs/ApplyConfig.md

 ### Ad hoc installation of small fragments

 Generally it is best practice to keep the yaml files in source control and only use one of the above methods to trigger the installation of those files.
-However for some support scenarios it can be useful to be able to apply small yaml fragments directly.
+However, for some support scenarios it can be useful to be able to apply small yaml fragments directly.
 This can be achieved by using the following groovy script (using the [AEM Groovy Console](https://github.com/icfnext/aem-groovy-console)):

 ```